Azure-Samples/data-box-edge-csharp-modules/README.md

 ---
 page_type: sample
 languages:
 - csharp
 products:
 - azure
-  - databox
+- azure-iot-edge
+description: "This project contains all the C# Azure IoT Edge modules that can be deployed on a Data Box Edge device."
 ---

 # Data Box Edge Csharp modules